Folk festival around Frits Philips

 Thus, in his own words, "the memory of a 50th anniversary remains with him as a powerful demonstration of unity, closeness to one another and enthusiasm, in full occupation time.
 It gave us a tremendous push in the right direction.'

-Tomorrow in part 4: PSV'ers are called up for the 'Arbeitseinsatz'.
-Want to read back previous parts?
-Go to PSV.nl/freedom.
+Tomorrow in Part 4: PSV players are called up for the 'Arbeitseinsatz’.

 Frits is hoisted on shoulders at Philips 's anniversary during the war: 'a mighty demonstration of unity in the midst of occupation time' | © Philips Company Archives Frits is hoisted on shoulders at Philips 's anniversary during the war: 'a mighty demonstration of unity in the midst of occupation time' | © Philips Company Archives